-Watch the video for an overview of fixed effects and random effects, or read on below:
+Watch the video for an overview of fixed effects and random effects:

 The terms “fixed effects” and “random effects” mean something slightly different depending on who is using the terms and what field you’re working in.
 For example: